2024 New Jersey earthquake

 4.8 magnitude earthquake in Northeastern U.S.

 On April 5, 2024, at 10:23 EDT (14:23 UTC), a 4.8 earthquake occurred in the U.S. state of New Jersey, with the epicenter being in Tewksbury Township.
-While it was felt across the New York metropolitan area; Delaware Valley; the Washington, D.C. metropolitan area; and other parts of the northeastern United States between Virginia and Maine, it had a relatively minor impact, with no major damage reported.
+While it was felt across the New York metropolitan area; the Philadelphia metropolitan area; the Washington, D.C. metropolitan area; and other parts of the northeastern United States between Virginia and Maine, it had a relatively minor impact, with no major damage reported.
 There were dozens of aftershocks throughout the rest of the week and into the next.

 It was the strongest earthquake to affect New Jersey since the 5.3 1783 New Jersey earthquake, and the strongest to hit New York City since an estimated 5.0 magnitude earthquake on August 10, 1884.

 Tectonic setting

 The causative fault for the earthquake was likely in the area of the Ramapo Fault zone, which extends from Pennsylvania to New York and was formed by the break-up of the supercontinent Pangaea during the Late Triassic.
 Another possible origin is the Flemington Fault, a younger fault in the same area.

 The Whitehouse Station, New Jersey area had previously experienced an earthquake on March 14, 2024.
 The USGS considers this to be part of the event sequence.